emissions trading system eueu allowance euaeu carbonEU ETSeu ets management

 Tackling trading complexity

-“Therefore, shipping companies need to have administrative systems in place both to track fleet emissions and continually assess the volume of allowances required, as well as allocate these allowances or the related costs to relevant stakeholders as part of the EUA accounting process.
+“Therefore, shipping companies need to have administrative systems in place as part of their transition to EU ETS compliance, both to track fleet emissions and continually assess the volume of allowances required, as well as allocate these allowances or the related costs to relevant stakeholders as part of the EUA accounting process.
 Quality and timely availability of data become crucial, especially in voyage charter environments.”

 “Critically, companies will have to determine the best strategy for acquiring EUAs, which will entail complex considerations related to price, volume, timing of EUA transactions and other issues.”